aptech/docs/docs/CR-lapgeighv.rst

 ::

+    // Assign A
     A = { 3 4 5,
           2 5 2,
           3 2 4 };

+    // Assign B
     B = { 4 2 2,
           2 6 1,
           2 1 8 };

+    // Find the eigenvalues and corresponding
+    // eigenvectors of the solution of the
+    // generalized symmetric eigenproblem
     { ve, va } = lapgeighv(A, B);

     print ve;